horsicq/Nauz-File-Detector/doc/BUILD.md

 Run: *nfd [FileName]* or *nfdc [FileName]*

-How to build on OSX
+How to build on macOS
 =======

 Install Qt 5.15.2: https://github.com/horsicq/build_tools